DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/MardiGras_Sunday.md

    - The teacher will be the person in need according to the wheel.
    - The student will then act out the act of mercy according to the wheel.
 - **Teacher notes / Tips:**
-- **Passport Location:**
+- **Passport Location:** New Orleans (explain `Mardi Gras` before leaving)
 - **Resources / Books / Handouts:**
 - **TODOs / follow-up:** Make enough copies of the handout for each student.
 - **Assessment / Closing:** Before we enter into Lent though, we have a big celebration called `Mardi Gras`.
 We'll be having that celebration in the hall after class!!!
+A place known for Mardi Gras is New Orleans Louisana, where they eat `cajun` like gumbo.
 - **Home connection / Family activity:** Encourage families to talk about a Lenten sacrifice or making new habits.